 - The food consists in whole of in part of any filthy, putrid, or decomposed substances, or is otherwise unfit for food;

 - The food has been prepared, packed or held under insanitary conditions whereby it may have become contaminated with filth, or whereby it may have been rendered injurious to health.

-The FD&C, Section 342(a)(1) listed several other several other factors that would make food “adulterated” for the purposes of FSMA’s Whistleblower Provisions.
+The FD&C, Section 342(a)(1) listed several other factors that would make food “adulterated” for the purposes of FSMA’s Whistleblower Provisions.

 Food is considered “adulterated” if it is prepared, packed, or held in unsanitary conditions in which it may have become contaminated with filth or made harmful to health.

 The existence of live or dead insects or rodents in and around food or ingredients used to prepare or cook food is another example of “adulterated” food.
 Failure of employees to were appropriate PPE when preparing food may be another example.

 The FD&C Act, 21 U.S.C.
 343 prohibits misbranding of food.
 Food is misbranded if it contains false or misleading labeling or it it otherwise fails to comply with labeling requirements or regulations.

 Reporting Violations of the FD&C Act to Government

 Violations of the FD&C Act can be reported to the U.S. Department of Food and Drug Administration at this link to engage in protected activity under 21 U.S.C.
 399d(a)(1), which requires a report to the Federal Government.